What We’re Writing

 Investors have been burned by bonds and traditional low risk investments.

 Are you feeling the heat?
 If so, you’re in good company.
-Expecting an imminent bounce, investors have been piling into bond etfs even as prices have fallen like Notre Dame’s spire.
+Expecting an imminent bounce, investors have been piling into bond ETFs even as prices have fallen like Notre Dame’s spire.
 Below you can see that assets in the iShares 20+ Year Bond ETF have nearly doubled even as the share price has fallen over -46%!

 Why are investors piling in even as prices fall?
 Hope.
 Hope that prices will recover as interest rates moderate next year.
 Hope that inflation will fall.
 Hope that buying long bonds when interest rates are approaching 4.5% will outperform.
 Sadly, hope isn’t a plan.
 The trouble with this knee-jerk reaction is that the long-term trend appears to have changed for interest rates.